Get in Touch

 • Spreadsheet files – xls, xlsx

-• SPSS, SAS, and other data formats
+• Data from SPSS, SAS, and other formats

-• Accessing data from SQL data sources
+• Accessing data from SQL data sources for government

-• Performing SQL database connectivity and operations
+• SQL database connectivity and operations for government

 3. Organizing Data (2 hours)

-• Understanding data types and classes
+• Data types and classes in R

-• Structure of objects in R
+• Understanding object structures in R

 • Working with numbers and vectors

-• Manipulating matrices and tables
+• Matrices and tables in R

-• Working with date and time data
+• Date and time data types in R

 4. Tabular Representation (3 hours)